-- · All students are to present themselves in a neat and clean manner at all times out of respect for themselves and others. - · In the event that a student is not wearing part or all of the required uniform, the parents will be sent home a copy of the dress code and/or the parents will be contacted to bring the proper attire to school.

-· If parent(s) cannot be contacted, the student will be given a school uniform from the consignment closet to wear for the duration of the day.
+- · All students are to present themselves in a neat and clean manner at all times out of respect for themselves and others. - · In the event that a student is not wearing part or all of the required uniform, the parents will be sent home a copy of the dress code and/or the parents will be contacted to bring the proper attire to school. - · If parent(s) cannot be contacted, the student will be given a school uniform from the consignment closet to wear for the duration of the day.

-New uniform pieces are to be purchased through Land's End or Tommy Hilfiger (access via the school website).
-Some new gym uniform pieces are to be purchased exclusively through the Spirit Wear Shop.
+New uniform pieces are to be purchased through Red Brick (access via the school website).
 Non-uniform Spirit Wear can be used for outer clothing or dress down days.
 It does not replace uniform pieces.